Torann/lyften.com/source/projects/laravel-currency/_doc/upgrade.md

 ### Preset Currencies

 The preset currencies that once shipped with the package inside of the migration file have been moved to an [artisan command](/projects/laravel-currency/doc/commands.html) where you can pick and choose which currencies to support.
-Where as the old method installed all of them.
+Whereas the old method installed all of them.

 See the [manage artisan command](/projects/laravel-currency/doc/commands.html) for more.